Ariana Grande Makes First Public Appearance Since Pete Davidson Split

 In one picture, Grande wears a deep green lipstick, a green and white necklance and diamond earrings.
 In another part of her Instagram story, she described the experience and how she was nearly tempted not to come to the recording.
 She wrote, "Can't believe I almost let my anxiety ruin this for me today!!
 Not today satan!
 Not tomorrow or the next day either not no more u can suck my big green d--k. finna sing my heart out and be a big walking vessel of love bye."

 Her makeup artist Mario Dedivanovic posted a video on Instagram of Grande singing soulfully in her bright makeup and strapless green dress.
+A fan named Lyric Smith met Grande backstage at the taping and said the singer was "kind."

+Tuesday night, Grande posted a photo with fellow A Very Wicked Halloween performer, Idina Menzel.
+The "God Is a Woman" singer fan-girled over meeting the Frozen star and captioned the sweet picture of them, "if y'all told me ab any of this fifteen years ago ........................... bye"

 This performance marks a big step for Grande.
 On Sunday, news broke that the "No Tears Left to Cry" singer and Davidson ended their engagement and whirlwind romance after about four months.
 It would also be her first performance since September, when her ex-boyfriend Mac Miller died from a suspected overdose at the age of 26.